ozydingo/abigstick/_posts/2019-09-22-method-madness-chapter-2.md

 #  => "Some class method"
 ```

-The way this happens is that `MySubclass`'s singleton class is declared as a subclass of `MyClass`'s singleton class.
+For this to happen, `MySubClass`'s singleton class must be a subclass of `MyClass`'s singleton class.

 ```ruby
 s1 = MyClass.singleton_class